What If You Invested $1,000 in Automatic Data Processing (ADP)?

 Frequently asked questions

-What is Automatic Data Processing (ADP) stock's all-time high and all-time low?
+What is Automatic Data Processing (ADP) stock's all-time high (ATH) and all-time low (ATL)?

-What if you invested $1,000 in Automatic Data Processing (ADP) stock at the all-time low?
+What if you invested $1,000 in Automatic Data Processing (ADP) stock for maximum profit?

 What are Automatic Data Processing (ADP)'s best buy and sell dates for maximum profit?